Skip to main content

 • Letters Testamentary or Letters of Administration (if probate is required)

-• Trust agreement (if account is held in trust)
+• Trust agreement or Certification of Trust (if the account is a trust account)

 • Proof of relationship to deceased

-Processing timelines at First Financial Bank: Varies based on account type and documentation.
-POD beneficiary claims with complete documentation are typically processed within a few business days.
-Probated estates depend on court timelines..
+Processing timelines at First Financial Bank: Varies based on the account selection on file and the documentation.
+Checks drawn on or before the date of death may keep clearing for up to ten days after death unless stopped.
+P.O.D. and survivorship claims with complete documentation are typically processed within a few business days.
+Probated estates depend on court timelines, and a disputed account can be held until the dispute is resolved.
 Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.

 Frequently asked questions